Your guide to YUL Montréal-Trudeau International Airport

 While you’re at YUL

-Skytrax has ranked the Montréal-Trudeau International Airport’s staff the best in North America, in recognition of the combined quality of staff service (attitude, friendliness, efficiency) delivered across front-line positions at an airport, as well the cleanest airport in North America, attesting to the fact that not only is it an efficient place to transit through, it’s a pleasant spot to spend time in as well.
+Skytrax ranked the YUL Montréal-Trudeau International Airport staff as the best in North America on its 2025 list, in recognition of the combined quality of staff service (attitude, friendliness, efficiency) delivered across front-line positions at an airport.
+Skytrax also named Montréal-Trudeau International Airport the eighth best in North America (and the Top 50 globally), and the cleanest in North America!

 YUL’s only in-terminal hotel is Montréal Airport Marriott In-Terminal Hotel, conveniently located beside the USA departures terminal.
 From its spa to its pool and its 24-hour fitness facility, this is a hotel that knows what weary travellers need — and the rooms, complete with soundproof windows, promise an impeccable sleep.